Match for Africa: Match for Africa 2

 "Match for Africa 2" was a second exhibition match to raise money for the Roger Federer Foundation.
 The match was played on 21 December 2014 in an again sold out Hallenstadion in Zurich, Switzerland.
 This time the match was contested between the World Number 2 player Roger Federer and World Number 4 Stan Wawrinka.
 The match was won by Federer 7–6(7–4), 6–4.
 This exhibition raised £850,000 for education projects in southern Africa.

 Match for Africa 3

-"Match for Africa 3" was a third exhibition match to raise money for the Roger Federer Foundation.
-The match was originally planned to be in November 2016, but due to Federer's knee injury it was postponed to 10 April 2017 in Zurich, Switzerland.
-The match was contested between the world No.4 Roger Federer and world No.1 Andy Murray.
+"Match for Africa 3" was an exhibition match organized to raise funds for the Roger Federer Foundation.
+Initially scheduled for November 2016, the match was postponed to 10 April 2017 in Zurich, Switzerland, due to Roger Federer's knee injury.The match was contested between the world No.4 Roger Federer and world No.1 Andy Murray.
 The match was won by Federer 6–3, 7–6(8–6).
 The match raised 1.4 million Suisse francs through the conclusion of the match with another week of donations still to come.